negbook/threads/README.md

 client_script '@threads/threads.lua'
 ```

+[DESCRIPTION]

+A new Thread.CreateLoop make a CreateThread(function Wait(x) end) loop
+Auto add a action into the while loop Threads.CreateLoop(actionname,millisecondID,...
+You can delete any action which is in the loop by Threads.KillActionOfLoop(actionname)
+Auto delete and break the while loop when all actions have been killed.

+You can create a custom Loop which can be set or get the delay of next loop with the cb.setter or cb.getter
+Threads.CreateLoopCustom(actionname,0,function(delay) delay.setter(3000) end)

+also you can get the actionname and the total loops when debug by Threads.CreateLoop(actionname,millisecondID,function(name,totalofloops) print(name,totalofloops) end)
+or Threads.CreateLoopCustom(actionname,0,function(delay,name,total) print(name,total) delay.setter(3000*math.random()) end)

+Threads.xxxxCustom is just different with Threads.xxxx by a setter and getter .
+You can also pass a Varname into Threads.xxxxCustom params 4  so that you can using Threads.GetLoopCustom and Threads.SetLoopCustom

 [FUNCTIONS]
 ```
 Threads.CreateLoop(actionname,millisecondID,function(name,totalofloops)) or (actionname,function(name,totalofloops)) or (function(name,totalofloops)) -- group all the same millisecond loop (with a name)  into a while true do